When I visited Israel back in January, I had a lot of catching up to do with travel, seeing family and friends (and booking a wedding venue! 👰).

 While doing all that, I took my camera with me on every journey, and though not new to me I started once again taking photos of street cats, those who are often ignored.

-If you’ve never been to Israel before, here’s an FYI: there are many street cats!
-They are of course harmless and if anything some of them might get a little bit too friendly (who doesn’t want some warmth and love?)
+If you have never been to Israel before, here is an FYI: there are many street cats!
+They are of course harmless and if anything some of them might get a little bit too friendly (who does not want some warmth and love?)
 They come in all shapes, colors and attitudes.
 And I wanted to share their stories.

-It’s important to know that as much as they are absolutely adorable, having so many of them in the street is an epidemic.
-There aren’t enough homes to take all of them in.
+It is important to know that as much as they are absolutely adorable, having so many of them in the street is an epidemic.
+There are not enough homes to take all of them in.
 They can survive in the street for the most part, but they really all deserve a loving home.

 There are many people who feed the cats in organized feeding-stations across the country and there are also a lot of communities and shelters that help take care of those cuties and find them a home when possible.

-If you’d like to know more, volunteer, donate or adopt check out a few shelters that will definitely love your support:
+If you would like to know more, volunteer, donate or adopt check out a few shelters that will definitely love your support:

-Stay tuned for Catography in Israel: Part #2, subscribe now to make sure you don’t miss the next post 🙂
+Stay tuned for Catography in Israel: Part #2, subscribe to my newsletter to make sure you don’t miss the next post.